MichaelBinnick/tweeter/README.md

 Tweeter is a simple, single-page Twitter clone.

-I coded Tweeter as part of the ["Lighthouse Labs"](https://lighthouselabs.ca) web development bootcamp.
+I coded Tweeter as part of the [Lighthouse Labs](https://lighthouselabs.ca) web development bootcamp.

 This repository contains everything you need to set-up, run, and use a localhost Tweeter.